 Starting July 20, all Walmart and Sam's Club stores are requiring that shoppers wear face coverings — even if their local governments don't require it.
 In a press release, the company explained that about 65% of its stores are located in places that do require face coverings and this rule allows for greater consistency.
 In-store associates were already required to wear masks.

-For seniors and other shoppers at the highest risk of COVID-19 who want to shop in person, Walmart stores are opening their doors an hour early every Tuesday (6 a.m. to 7 a.m. at most locations).
+For seniors and other shoppers at the highest risk of COVID-19, Walmart stores are opening their doors an hour early every Tuesday (6 a.m. to 7 a.m. at most locations).
 Walmart also has a designated pickup window for online orders, from 7 a.m. to 8 a.m., for customers over the age of 60, those considered high risk, customers with disabilities, and first responders.
-Walmart’s grocery pickup service, a limited option several months ago, has been extended to more Walmart stores.
-Another recent change is touch-free payment at any register using Walmart Pay from the Walmart app.
+Prescriptions can be refilled via drive-thru (if your store has a drive-thru pharmacy), curbside pickup, or mail delivery.

 Walmart is also taking measures to make sure all in-store shoppers are keeping a safe distance from one another.
-Stores are allowing only five; customers per 1,000 square feet to enter at a time (roughly 20% of capacity).
+Stores are allowing only five customers per 1,000 square feet to enter at a time (roughly 20% of capacity).
 A number of stores have instituted one-way movement throughout, with floor markers and instruction from staffers guiding shoppers where to go.
 Stores also have signage to remind customers to maintain social distancing, and sneeze guards are being installed in pharmacy and register lanes.
 Another change is touch-free payment at any register using Walmart Pay from the Walmart app.

 Walmart is offering drive-thru coronavirus testing, as well, with 139 testing sites in 22 states as of May 15.
 The chain has tested more than 133,000 people.
 Appointments are required.